UG-kiosk/UI-KIOSK/README.md

 ### Production site

-You can check the deployment site [here](https://mfi-kiosk.netlify.app/).
+You can check the deployment for [development](https://ui-kiosk-dev.onrender.com) and [production](https://ui-kiosk-prod.onrender.com).

 ---